CdrikPxL/RetroDiction/README.md

 **Notes**
 * (disabled) means that function has been disabled i,e, key press is ignored.
 * (exit) means that pressing the button on displays menu will show the exit prompt dialogue.
+* (filter) means that previous/ next displays are filter specific display i.e. display is based on filter.
 * (hold) means that function/ item will be displayed until the key is held down.
+* (loop) means that function is in a loop i.e. for items A, B and C it moves A>B>C>A or C<B<A<C.

 ## Contents of Downloaded Zip
 - **extras:** Includes pre-made attract.cfg, attract.am, default-display.cfg and default-emulator.cfg files.
 Includes fonts utilized in layout